William Scott Smith

-William Scott Smith (born April 29, 1959) is an American serial killer and kidnapper who has been convicted of kidnapping, sexually assaulting and murdering at least four women in Salem, Oregon from 1981 to 1984.
+William Scott Smith (born April 29, 1959) is an American serial killer and kidnapper who abducted, sexually assaulted and murdered at least four women in Salem, Oregon from 1981 to 1984.
 For his known crimes, Smith was sentenced to four life terms, and remains a suspect in several other murders.

 Murders

 Terry Monroe

 On February 12, 1981, 21-year-old Terry Cox Monroe, a clerk at a Payless in downtown Salem, went to the Oregon Museum Tavern with some friends.
 After chatting and smoking cigarettes with them for some time, Monroe said that she would go outside to take a breath of fresh air, but did not come back.
 On the following day, friends and family became concerned for her safety, as Monroe did not turn up at work.
 The authorities were called in, and two hours into the search, her clothing and personal documents were found on the banks of the Willamette River.
 On March 15, a boater crossing the river spotted the body of a woman wedged amidst debris, and immediately notified the police.
 On the next day, the body was positively identified as Monroe's, with coroner Dr. Larry Lewman deducing that she had been strangled to death.
 A fund was soon established in her name, with the aim that the monetary incentive would lead to tips that could solve the case.

 For a brief period, it was suggested that Monroe's killing may be linked to the I-5 Killer or the Oregon Museum Tavern shooting that occurred three months later, but both of these possibilities were quickly ruled out, and the case went cold.